-CMOS Setup Utility - Copyright (C) 1984-2001 Award Software DRAM Clock/Drive Control
+CMOS Setup Utility - Copyright (C) 1984-2002 Award Software DRAM Clock/Drive Control

 Current FSB Frequency Item Help

 Current DRAM Frequency Menu Level 🕨

 DRAM Clock By SPD

 DRAM Timing Manual

 DRAM CAS Latency 2.5

 Bank Interleave Disabled

 DRAM Burst Length 4

-DRAM Quene Depth 2 level
+DRAM Queue Depth 2 level

 DRAM Command Rate 2T Command

-System Performance Normal
+Sysem Performance Normal

 DDSkew Level 00

-↑↓→ ← :Move Enter:Select +/-/PU/PD:Value F10:Save ESC:Exit F1:General Help F5:Previous Values F6:Fail-Safe Defaults F7:Optimized Defaults
+↑↓→ ←: Move Enter:Select +/-/PU/PD:Value F10:Save ESC:Exit F1:General Help F5:Previous Values F6:Fail-Safe Defaults F7:Optimized Defaults

-Current FSB Fre- This item shows the current FSB Frequency. quency

-- Current DRAM This item shows the current DRAM Frequency.
-Frequency - DRAM Clock The value represents the performance parameters of the installed memory chips (DRAM).
-Do not change the value from the factory setting unless you install new memory that has a different performance rating. - DRAM Timing When this item Enabled, DRAM Timing is set by SPD.
+- \ Current FSB Fre- This item allows you to control the FSB Frequency. quency - \ Current DRAM This item allows you to control the DRAM Frequency.
+Frequency - \ DRAM Clock The value represents the performance parameters of the installed memory chips (DRAM).
+Do not change the value from the factory setting unless you install new memory that has a different performance rating. - \ DRAM Timing When this item Enabled, DRAM Timing is set by SPD.
 SPD (Serial Presence Detect) is located on the memory modules, BIOS reads information coded in SPD during system boot up.

-- DRAM CAS Latency When synchronous DRAM is installed, the number of clock cycles of CAS latency depends on the DRAM timing.
-Do not reset this field from the default value specified by the system designer. - Bank Interleave The choices: Disabled: 2 Bank: 4 Bank. - DRAM Burst Length This setting allows you to set the size of Burst-Length for DRAM.
+- \ DRAM CAS Latency When synchronous DRAM is installed, the number of clock cycles of CAS latency depends on the DRAM timing.
+Do not reset this field from the default value specified by the system designer. - \ Bank Interleave The choices: Disabled; 2 Bank; 4 Bank. - \ DRAM Burst Length This setting allows you to set the size of Burst-Length for DRAM.
 Bursting feature is a technique that DRAM itself predicts the address of the next memory location to be accessed after the first address is accessed.
 To use the feature, you need to define the burst length, which is the actual length of burst plus the starting address and allows internal address counter to properly generate the next memory location.
 The bigger the size, the faster the DRAM performance.